abantecart/abantecart-languages/README.md

 # abantecart-languages
-AbanteCart repository specificcaly dedicated for language extensions
+AbanteCart repository specificaly dedicated for language extensions

 We ask anyone who is native speeker for the language provided here goin and help with improving these translations.